Mitigating noise in digital and digital-analog quantum computation: Introduction

 A possibility to reduce the effect of noise sources in the era of NISQ devices is to adapt the quantum computing paradigm.
 Although the gate-based approach is the most extended paradigm, it is highly affected by noise.
 However, the effect is different depending on the type of gate.
-Indeed, it is almost negligible in SQG's, since they are fast and highly controllable.
-The length of TQG's makes them more exposed to decoherence, which together with the errors introduced by the indirect control and the crosstalk among qubits, turn these gates to be very sensitive to noise.
-DAQC emerges as a sensible alternative quantum paradigm to overcome this problem within the NISQ era limitations.
+Indeed, it is almost negligible in SQGs since they are fast and highly controllable.
+The length of TQGs exposes them to decoherence, which makes these gates very sensitive to noise, together with the errors introduced by the indirect control and the crosstalk among qubits.
+DAQC emerges as a sensible alternative quantum paradigm to overcome this problem within the limitations of the NISQ era.
 This paradigm employs the natural interaction of the quantum processor to perform entangling operations and the running time of this Hamiltonian as an extra resource \cite{Gonzalez2021}.
-Consequently, the crosstalk among qubits and the control errors associated with switching on and off interactions are no longer a source of noise, but a resource, turning the problem of noise in TQG's into an advantage.
-Indeed, this approach has been numerically demonstrated to be more advantageous under the effect of certain experimental noise sources when compared to DQC \cite{MLSS2020}.
-However, in order to determine if DAQC is actually a suitable alternative to DQC in the NISQ era, a complete comparison of the performance of these paradigms comprising most of the noise sources present in superconducting quantum computers must be carried out.
+Consequently, the crosstalk among qubits and the control errors associated with switching on and off interactions are no longer a source of noise but a resource, turning the problem of noise in TQGs into an advantage.
+Indeed, this approach---and more concretely, its banged version---has been numerically demonstrated to be more advantageous under the effect of specific experimental noise sources when compared to DQC \cite{MLSS2020}.

+Ref.~\cite{MLSS2020} considered a limited type of noise source, which may not represent all the sources present in current devices.
+A more comprehensive comparison of the performance of DAQC and DQC under common noise sources in superconducting quantum computers is necessary.
+In addition, Ref. \cite{MLSS2020} shows that, while DAQC may reduce noise impact compared with DQC, the decrease in fidelity with the number of qubits makes it challenging to derive significant results, similar to most DQC applications.
+Quantum error mitigation \cite{Endo2018,Kandala2019, Endo2021} is a promising tool to reduce noise-related errors in NISQ processors.
+Expanding error mitigation to the DAQC paradigm could enhance its performance in the NISQ era.